 A spy report from TheOneRing.net (opens in new tab) pulled out a lot of details about what's to come, including that "elements & passages from 'The Silmarillion' and 'Unfinished Tales' are licensed by Amazon Studios for this adaptation.
 Also, unlike Game of Thrones, the report notes that the LoTR series will feature nudity that "is sparse and not sexualized."

 So, expect a lot of world building as we get a big view of The Second Age of Tolkien's Middle Earth.

-Lord of the Rings TV show location and production
+The Lord of the Rings: The Rings of Power show location and production

 Production is currently under way, which Amazon confirmed with a tweet (opens in new tab) containing the following photo: